Treatment and Management of Lewy Body Dementia

-Behavioral and mood problems in people with LBD can arise from hallucinations or delusions.
-They may also be a result of pain, illness, stress or anxiety, and the inability to express frustration, fear, or feeling overwhelmed.
+Behavioral and mood problems in people with LBD can arise from hallucinations, delusions, pain, illness, stress, or anxiety.
+They may also be the result of frustration, fear, or feeling overwhelmed.
 The person may resist care or lash out verbally or physically.

-Caregivers must try to be patient and use a variety of strategies to handle such challenging behaviors.
-Some behavioral problems can be managed by making changes in the person’s environment and/or treating medical conditions.
+Caregivers can try a variety of strategies to handle such challenging behaviors.
+Some behavioral problems can be managed by making changes in the person's environment and/or treating medical conditions.
 Other problems may require medication.

 Not all behavioral problems are caused by illness or medication.
 A person's surroundings—including levels of stimulation or stress, lighting, daily routines, and relationships—can lead to behavior issues.
 Caregivers can alter the home environment to try to minimize anxiety and stress for the person with LBD.
 In general, people with LBD benefit from having simple tasks, consistent schedules, regular exercise, and adequate sleep.
 Large crowds or overly stimulating environments can increase confusion and anxiety.

 Hallucinations and delusions are among the biggest challenges for LBD caregivers.
 The person with LBD may not understand or accept that the hallucinations are not real and become agitated or anxious.
-Caregivers can help by responding to the fears expressed instead of arguing or responding factually to comments that may not be true.
-By tuning in to the person’s emotions, caregivers can offer empathy and concern, maintain the person’s dignity, and limit further tension.
+Instead of arguing, caregivers can help by responding to the fears expressed.
+By tuning in to the person's emotions, caregivers can offer empathy and concern, maintain the person's dignity, and limit further tension.

-Cholinesterase inhibitors may reduce hallucinations and other psychiatric symptoms of LBD.
-These medications may have side effects, such as nausea, and are not always effective.
+Cholinesterase inhibitors may reduce hallucinations and other psychiatric symptoms of LBD, but they may have side effects, such as nausea, and are not always effective.
 However, they can be a good first choice to treat behavioral symptoms.
 Cholinesterase inhibitors do not affect behavior immediately, so they should be considered part of a long-term strategy.

 Typical (or traditional) antipsychotics, such as haloperidol (Haldol®), generally should not be prescribed for people with LBD.
 They can cause dangerous side effects.

 LBD affects the part of the nervous system that regulates automatic actions like blood pressure and digestion.
-One common symptom is orthostatic hypotension, low blood pressure that can cause dizziness and fainting.
+One common symptom is orthostatic hypotension, a drop in blood pressure when standing up that can cause dizziness and fainting.
 Simple measures such as leg elevation, elastic stockings, and, when recommended by a doctor, increasing salt and fluid intake can help.
 If these measures are not enough, a doctor may prescribe medication.

-Urinary incontinence (loss of bladder control) should be treated cautiously because certain medications used to treat this condition may worsen cognition or increase confusion.
+Urinary incontinence (loss of bladder control) should be treated cautiously because certain medications for this condition may worsen cognition or increase confusion.
 Consider seeing a urologist.
-Constipation can usually be treated by exercise and changes in diet, though laxatives and stool softeners may be necessary.
+Constipation can usually be treated by exercise and changes in diet, though laxatives, stool softeners, or other treatment may be necessary.

 People with LBD are often sensitive to prescription and over-the-counter medications for other medical conditions.
 Talk with your doctor about any side effects seen in a person with LBD.